-The Lily HBase Indexer uses a file-based access control model similar to that provided by Solr-Sentry integration, which is described in Enabling Sentry Authorization for Search using the Command Line on page 79.
-For details on configuring the HTTP API, which Sentry requires, see Configuring Clients to Use the HTTP Interface on page 68.
+The Lily HBase Indexer uses a file-based access control model similar to that provided by Solr-Sentry integration, which is described in Configuring Sentry Authorization for Cloudera Search on page 88.
+For details on configuring the HTTP API, which Sentry requires, see Configuring Clients to Use the HTTP Interface on page 75.
 The Lily HBase Indexer's file-based access control model supports specifying READ and WRITE privileges for each indexer.
 The privileges work as follows: